rite-of-moloch/User-Handbook/README.md

 Currently the cohorts are specifically designed for Moloch DAOs and DAOHaus, but we can easily add new implementations for staking NFTs, or different membership criteria.

-{% hint style="info" %}
-**This tool has the potential to retain engagement and support cohort facilitation, while supporting and enhancing cohort organizations.**
-{% endhint %}